-Per Share Total Public offering price \$ 18.00 \$252,000,000 Underwriting discount(1) \$ 1.26 \$ 17,640,000 Proceeds, before expenses, to us \$ 16.74 \$234,360,000
+Per Share Total

+Public offering price \$ \$

+Underwriting discount(1) \$ \$

+Proceeds, before expenses, to us \$ \$

-1) See "Underwriting" beginning on page 170 for a description of the compensation payable to the underwriters.
+1) See "Underwriting" beginning on page 172 for a description of the compensation payable to the underwriters.

-The underwriters may also purchase up to an additional 2,100,000 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.
+The underwriters may also purchase up to an additional 1,950,000 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.

-The underwriters expect to deliver the shares against payment in New York, New York on or about July 14, 2020.
+The underwriters expect to deliver the shares against payment in New York, New York on , 2020.